veger/yafc-ce/Docs/Architecture/Serialization.md

 Writable properties that are not one of the supported types must have the `[SkipSerialization]` attribute.

-Non-writable serialized properties must be initialized by the constructor to a non-`null` value.
+Collection properties (always non-writable) must be initialized by the constructor to a non-`null` value.
+The constructor is not required to initialize non-writable `ModelObject` properties.
+If it does not, the serialization system will discard non-`null` values encountered in the project file.

 ### Collections
 Collection values must be stored in non-writable properties, must not be passed to the constructor, and must be initialized to an empty collection.